 Transaction price allocated to remaining performance obligations represents non-cancelable contracts that have not yet been recognized that include deferred revenue and amounts not yet received that will be recognized as revenue in future periods.
-The aggregate amount of the transaction price allocated to remaining performance obligations that the Company expects to recognize after the year ending December 31, 2019 is approximately \$5,279.
+The aggregate amount of the transaction price allocated to remaining performance obligations that the Company expects to recognize after the year ending December 31, 2020 is approximately \$37,875.

 The Company pays sales commissions to sales and marketing personnel based on their certain predetermined sales goals.
+Sales commissions are considered incremental and recoverable costs of obtaining a contract with a customer.
 Sales commissions earned by its employees are capitalized and amortized in over the revenue recognition period.
 Amortization expenses related to these costs are included in sales and marketing expenses in the consolidated statements of operations.
-For the year ended December 31, 2018, the amortization of deferred commission was \$1,462.
+For the year ended December 31, 2019, the amortization of deferred commission was \$1,351.
+The Company uses the practical expedient and does not assess the existence of a significant financing component when the difference between payment and revenue recognition is a year or less.

 The Company estimated variable consideration related to product returns based on its experience with historical product returns and other known factors.
-Such provisions amounted to \$191 and \$686 as of December 31, 2018 and 2017, respectively.
-Following the adoption of ASC 606, As of December 31, 2018, this provision was recorded as part of other payables and accrued expenses.
+Such provisions amounted to \$163 and \$191 as of December 31, 2019 and 2018, respectively.
+Following the adoption of ASC 606, As of December 31, 2019 and 2018, this provision was recorded as part of other payables and accrued expenses.

-As of December 31, 2018, following the adoption of ASC 606, the Company recognizes for term-based license agreements at the point in time when control transfers and the associated maintenance revenues over the contract period.
-Adoption of the standard have resulted in a reduction of deferred revenues of \$712 that was recorded in accumulated deficit due to upfront recognition of license revenues from term licenses.
+Following the adoption of ASC 606 in January 1, 2018, the Company recognizes for term-based license agreements at the point in time when control transfers and the associated maintenance revenues over the contract period.
+Adoption of the standard has resulted in a reduction of deferred revenues of \$712 that was recorded in accumulated deficit due to upfront recognition of license revenues from term licenses.